threefoldtecharchive/jumpscaleX_archived/docs/Internals/baseclasses/JSBase.md

 ## JS Base Class

-This is the baseclass used by most of the advanced baseclasses.
+This is the baseclass used by all other base classes, its the lowest level one.
+Implements

+- logging
+-

 ```
 class JSBase: